iron-fish/website/docs/onboarding/rpc/chain.md

 }
 `} />

-## chain/getDifficulty
+## <GithubCodeLink link="chain/getDifficulty" /> chain/getDifficulty

-Gets block difficulty from a given sequence or the head
+Gets block difficulty from a sequence.

+If no sequence is provided, the head will be used

 #### Request